-Looking at the summary of the fixed deposit rates on offer, you’ll see that 0.4% to 0.6% p.a. appears to be the average you can expect in the current interest rate climate.
+Looking at the summary of the fixed deposit rates on offer, you’ll see that 1.30% p.a. appears to be the average you can expect in the current interest rate climate, and has been improving ever since.
 Some of these promotional rates also require you to put in a substantial minimum deposit amount in order to be eligible.

 Here’s a closer look at the fixed deposit rates each of the individual providers have to offer.

 Bank of China is offering a 2.3% p.a. interest rate for fixed deposits with a 24-month tenure.
 While this is one of the highest offered by most banks, two years is a long period of time to have your money locked in a fixed deposit.
 Shorter tenures of 18 months will reap 2.25% p.a.

 The fixed deposit interest rates for BOC are updated every few months and the rates above are based on the board rates listed on 1 September 2022.

 CIMB fixed deposit (September 2022)